Ashutosh-Bose/Gravity-project/README.md

 #
 The first step to making my project was to simulate a simple uniform velocity along a 2d plane.
 The vector quantity of velocity can be resolved into a simple change in the X and Y axes.
-Therefore, the velocity of an object is determined by its change in x and its change in y in a given time.
+Therefore, the velocity of an object is determined by its change in x and y in a given time.
 #